Lee DE FAQs

 Q: What are the required test scores to participate in Dual Enrollment/Early Admissions?

-A: If a student plans to take a class that requires college reading and writing and college level math, the required scores are as follows:
+A: For students planning to take a class that requires college level reading and writing and college level math, the required scores are as follows:

 **Test scores must be submitted with the application.